Learn business lessons from the experts

 All start-ups are equipped with the planet’s most extraordinary biological machine.

 But how many of us know how to make best use of this phenomenal piece of kit?
 Tune into this episode and listen to Professor Emeritus Andy Penaluna reveal some of the fundamental ways in which the brain works and how we can best work with it.
 Learn how start-ups can make thought-through decisions, generate better ideas and and how we all develop skills and talent.

-Learn more about Andy at the foot of this post.
+Learn business lessons and more about Andy at the foot of this post.
 For the benefit of all, you can also download a transcript of this episode.

 Episode 2 – How to think Creatively and Generate Ideas

 Get ready to be inspired by one of the most imaginative and creative of minds…

 Forever curious and possessing an insatiable appetite for exploring ‘better’ horizons, Professor Alistair Fee shares his thoughts on being creative and generating ideas.